OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Video_Upload.md

 mp4 and Firefox now does too.
 WebM is a container used by Google, and Ogg a container used by Firefox.

+!!! tip "Tip"

     For using videos within OpenOlat, it would be best to choose a small to medium resolution with a low to medium bitrate

-##### Bitrate (kbps)

- The bitrate defines the amount of...
+**Bitrate (kbps)**

 The bitrate defines the amount of bits created per second of video material.
 Bitrate can be set either as constant or variable.
 A maximum will be defined